Artworks for Adults

 |

 Story Trails are a fun way to enjoy reading while spending time outdoors.
-Community members are invited to visit Hanna Park in Port Carling and the Township of Muskoka Lakes Sports Park in Bala, May to September, and walk the path as you read the book.
+Community members are invited to visit Hanna Park in Port Carling and the Township of Muskoka Lakes Sports Park in Bala, end of May to mid September, and walk the path as you read the book.
+Book titles are changed out every two to three weeks.
 This is a self-guided tour that families can enjoy at their leisure.

 |